 ElectroNeek is a well-integrated platform offering end-to-end automation solutions for upgrading legacy systems for MSPs’ clients.
 With an attractive pricing model and high-end RPA bots, it is one of the most top-rated RPA providers available.
 The company deploys RPA bots for executing automation across all possible legacy environments, including email systems, customer relationship management, financial systems, and many others.

 Furthermore, the RPA bots work on transferring data from legacy systems to either external or local sources such as cloud storage, spreadsheets, and many other options as required.
-Additionally, ElectroNeek’s bots can update the data stored in a legacy system, create reports based on tasks completed along with alerts on predefined functions in legacy systems.
+Additionally, ElectroNeek’s bots can update the data stored in a legacy system, and create reports based on tasks completed along with alerts on predefined functions in legacy systems.